 Donald and Goofy panic momentarily that if Riku’s gone bad, what happened to the King?
 But Jiminy has Sora’s back.
 He reminds him that this is Castle Oblivion, and that he figures Riku lost his memory just like everyone else.
 Wow, I like that, that’s pretty tidy.
 It would explain why Riku regressed to his Hollow Bastion level (and approach) of dickishness in a new situation, where a memory-Riku would only be repeating the old situation.
 This time, Jiminy’s ahead of me!
 There are a few other possibilities, but Mr. Cricket’s got us covered!

 Jiminy and the others ask Sora not to push them away just because he’s upset.
 The Re:CoM and GBA scripts branch at this point, and once again I prefer the GBA.
 The Re:CoM script has Donald call back to their promise to smile back in KH1, because the devs are just determined to make that goofy scene important in hindsight.
-It happens all the way through KH2, and it never seems anything but forced (it’s in the manga, too, like some kind of weirdly specific corporate mandate!).
+KH2 does it too, it never seems anything but forced (it’s even in the manga, like some kind of weirdly specific corporate mandate!).
 In the GBA there’s a joke where they invigorate Sora so much he starts to make stupid boasts, which seems both more entertaining and in-character to me!

 With that, you proceed to the memory world, and I chose Neverland.
 Once again: Neverland is super hard on the GBA thanks to its boss.
 Captain Hook is probably the hardest boss prior to the endgame in the GBA, and you don’t want to go in unprepared.
-Make sure you have a stock of 0 cards before you go in, but if it’s coming up to the line, surrender and make sure you don’t play Neverland last.
-Fighting Captain Hook at his hardest is a far harder than fighting him with a less-than-ideal deck!
+Make sure you have a stock of 0 cards before you go in, but if it’s coming up to the line, bite the bullet and make sure you don’t play Neverland last.
+Fighting Captain Hook at his hardest is a far more challenging than fighting him with a less-than-ideal deck!

 Sora and the gang find themselves in the Jolly Roger, only just now wondering why the floor is unsteady.
 I’ve said it before but I’ll say it again: you’ve really got to wonder what they’re thinking when they walk into these new worlds out of nowhere.
 Actually, you’ve got to wonder what’s going through the characters’ heads as they move between rooms.
 There’s something artificial about the CoM worlds that goes beyond the limitations of the system.
 Sora, Donald and Goofy really do seem to be dreaming their way through the intermediary rooms sometimes.
 They walk into the world out of nowhere, and only seem to wake up for the important bits.
 And of course, once they leave a floor, they don’t remember it at all!